Why Clients Choose Me

 As General Manager, I was responsible for all Adobe font products and technology.
 I left Adobe in 2019 to start Business Letters and the Safe @ Work community.
 Since then I’ve split my time between coaching, writing, and some product and people management jobs.

 From 2021 to 2022 I led a product management team at FreshBooks.
 In 2022 I became a senior product leader for Amazon, where I led a product management team.
 I left Amazon in 2023 and became CEO of Type Network.
+In 2024 I left TN and am now coaching and consulting full time.

 The most important lesson that I’ve learned in my travels is this: The essential characteristic of a great leader is the desire to improve.